pulumi/docs/reference/serverless.md

 // ...

-// Create a lambda that will post a message to slack when the bucket changes. bucket.onObjectCreated("postToSlack", async (e) => {
+bucket.onObjectCreated("postToSlack", async (e) => {
   // direct access to the aws-sdk through `aws.sdk`. const sqs = new aws.sdk.SQS();